 17 Is the applicant particularly vulnerable for some other reason? (e.g. the applicant is deaf (see Fields VSC 309) or has some other isolating factor or illness).

-18 Factors personal to the accused (age, background, marital status, dependants, where they will live if granted bail, employment, ties to the jurisdiction, responsibility for the care of others, health, etc.) to demonstrate the likelihood of answering bail.
+18 Factors personal to the accused (i.e. age, background, marital status, dependants, where they will live and who they will live with if granted bail, employment, ties to the jurisdiction, responsibility for the care of others, health, etc.) to demonstrate the likelihood of answering bail, complying with bail conditions and not offending while on bail.

 19 What factors are relevant to any conditions of bail?
 Who are the proposed sureties?
 (Obtain instructions about their appropriateness and whether they have prior convictions.)
 How much is the surety?
 What are the surety’s passport details?
 Does the surety have connections to any prosecution witnesses?